ChrisDuffley/stationPlaylist/readme.md

 * While Studio is running, you can save, reload saved settings, or reset add-on settings to defaults by pressing Control+NVDA+C, Control+NVDA+R once, or Control+NVDA+R three times, respectively.
 This is also applicable to encoder settings - you can save and reset (not reload) encoder settings if using encoders.
 * Many commands will provide speech output while NVDA is in speak on demand mode (NVDA 2024.1 and later).
 * When refering to Studio, both local (original) Studio and Remote Studio will be assumed.
 When something is specific to StationPlaylist Studio (original), the term "local Studio" will be used.
+* Installing both Studio (local/original) and Remote Studio on the same computer is not recommended.

 ## Shortcut keys